 Culture At UiPath

 Why Is It Important to Have More Women in Tech?

-Hear some of the UiPath women’s thoughts on this and why they are excited to be heading to the Women Impact Tech event this week.
+Hear some of the UiPath women’s thoughts on this topic and why they are excited to be heading to the Women Impact Tech event.

 In her previous team, a lot of the people had different majors.
 Some had physics majors.
 Others had astronomy majors.
 All these people with different perspectives made a great team because they all approached problems differently.
 “It goes the same for different cultures or genders.
 Generally, women have a higher EQ (emotional quotient).
 We’re just better at solving emotional problems.”